• Skip to primary navigation

 You can keep this yogurt in the freezer, in an airtight freezer-safe container, for up to three months.
 It hardens as it sits in the freezer, so make sure to remove it from the freezer 30 minutes before you serve it.

-Two scoops of raspberry frozen yogurt served in a glass dessert bowl.
+Two scoops of raspberry frozen yogurt are served in a dessert bowl.

 Chocolate Frozen Yogurt

-• Mango frozen yogurt served in a glass dessert bowl.
+• Mango frozen yogurt is served in a dessert cup.

 Mango Frozen Yogurt